Pivot-Madagascar/SMALLER-shiny/README.md

 ### Migration to Server

-1. Log-into server
+1. Log-into server.
+Shiny app is located at `/srv/shiny-server/smaller`
-2. Pull new github repo
+2. Pull changes into this github repo
-3. shoudl work?
+3. Test locally by going to `IP Address:3838/smaller` in the browser.
+Logs are printed into /var/log/shiny-server
+4. If it doesn't work, revert to prior commit.

 # Contact